Facebook Twitter Google+ YouTube Flickr 500px

 Conclusion

-The Yongnuo 33mm F1.4S DA DSM WL Pro is a pretty attractive option if you’re looking for a 50mm equivalent lens on your APS-C camera.
+The Yongnuo 56mm F1.4S DA DSM WL Pro is a pretty attractive option if you’re looking for a 85mm equivalent lens on your APS-C camera.
 It is a feature rich, focuses well, has weather sealing, and delivers a pretty strong optical performance, too.
+The price is more similar to an F1.8 lens than an F1.4 lens, which doesn’t hurt, either.

 Pros: